spongecaptain/risingwave-docs/docs/create-source/create-source-pulsar.md

 ---
 id: create-source-pulsar
-title: Ingest data from Pursar
+title: Ingest data from Pulsar
-description: Connect RisingWave to a Pulsa broker.
+description: Connect RisingWave to a Pulsar broker.
 slug: /create-source-pulsar
 ---

-Use the SQL statement below to connect RisingWave to a Pulsa broker.
+Use the SQL statement below to connect RisingWave to a Pulsar broker.

 ## Syntax